 Watch the Federal Debt Rise, Moment by Moment.
 This Is the On-Budget Debt.
 The Off-Budget Debt Is Vastly Worse.

 |The Gross National Debt|

 This is the on-budget debt, meaning the debt statistic the government prefers to report.
 It is deliberately misleading.
 The real debt is over seven times larger.

 For a detailed series of all deficits -- public and private -- click here.

 The unfunded liability of the U.S. government for Social Security and Medicare is over $70 trillion.
 See Table 1.

-Watch the video of David Walker, then the Comptroller General of the United States, which aired on CBS's "Sixty Minutes" on January 16, 2008.
-Exactly one month later, he announced his resignation.
-He now heads up a newly organized foundation designed to sound a warning on America's looming bankruptcy.
+Watch the video of David Walker, then the Comptroller General of the United States, which aired on CBS's "Sixty Minutes" in July, 2007 -- before the recession hit.
+In February, 2008, he announced his resignation.
+He left to head up a newly organized foundation designed to sound a warning on America's looming bankruptcy.